 - ask around your neighbourhood

 Thanks to the arrival of infant care in Singapore, you now have another option when the maternity leave runs out.
-Between the ages of two and eighteen months, you can send your baby to infant care.
+Between the ages of 2 and 18 months, you can send your baby to infant care.
 Half-day and full-day programmes (7am to 7pm) are available.

 If you think your baby will benefit from the dynamic environment, age-appropriate activities and social contact, this might be the pick for you.

 Generally, it’s better to send your baby to a centre near your workplace because you can drop by at lunch to cuddle her.
 And if you are late from work, it’s a much shorter commute to get to your child.